 1) The rules reflect the correct eligibility.

-By default, the campaign is an international sweepstakes.
-Anyone in the world is eligible to participate and win (except those listed as excluded due to restrictions in their country of residence).
+By default, the eligibility is for US and Canada.
 Please review the rules and let us know if you would like to leave them as is or edit the eligibility for certain geographic areas.
-Only the MemberHub team can edit the rules.
+Only the MemberHub Support team can edit the rules.